 Our history and connections

 AAUW Florida is part of a national organization established in 1881 by a small group of female college graduates to encourage other women to pursue higher education.
-Today, the American Association of University Women comprises 170,000 members, all holding an associate’s degree or equivalent, or a baccalaureate, master’s or doctoral degree.
+Today, the American Association of University Women comprises a nationwide community of more than 170,000 members and supporters.
+Continuing the tradition of our founding, members all hold an associate’s degree or higher.

-AAUW Florida now has 35 branches throughout the state with a total of 2,000 members.
+AAUW Florida now has 30 branches throughout the state with a total of about 1,400 members.
 Twenty colleges and universities in Florida are also members, benefiting their entire student bodies and faculty.
 Enrolled students working toward a degree are also eligible to become associate members.

 The fundamentals